 I remember growing up playing soccer and going through many different situations.
 Sometimes the team/league was too easy, other times very challenging.

 Mixing up the playing level can be good.
-Pro players actually go play futsal or street soccer in their off-season with amatures.
+Pro players actually go play futsal or street soccer in their off-season with amateurs.

 Maybe one or two seasons you play on a team where you’re the star.
 This can build your confidence.
-Then tryout for a more competitive team that will show you how good your peers are.
+After that, try out for a more competitive team that will show you how good your peers are.

 Another option is go play pick-up soccer with no coaches or parents telling you what to do every minute.